 Our business is dependent upon our successful implementation of novel technologies and processes and there can be no assurance that we will be able to implement such technologies and processes in a manner that supports the successful commercial roll-out of our business model.
 While much of the technology and processes involved in our lead recycling operations are widely used and proven, the AquaRefining component of our lead recycling operations is largely novel with limited modest scale operations.
-While we have shown that our proprietary technology can produce AquaRefined lead on a small scale, we have just begun to demonstrate that we can produce AquaRefined lead on a small scale, we continuously encountered unforeseen complications that delayed the ramping up of our AquaRefining modules and the integration of our AquaRefining process with the traditional lead recycling operations.
+While we have shown that our proprietary technology can produce AquaRefined lead on a small commercial scale, we had just begun in 2019 to demonstrate that we can produce AquaRefining production line, we continuously encountered unforeseen complications that delayed the ramping up of our AquaRefining modules and the integration of our AquaRefining process with the traditional lead recycling operations.
 There can be no assurance that we will not encounter similar unforeseen complications as we pursue our revised business model.

 We will need additional financing to execute our business plan and fund operations, which additional financing may not be available on reasonable terms or at all.
-As of March 31, 2020, we had total cash of 6.4 million and working capital of 11.5 million, which includes \$9.9 million of insurance proceeds receivable, of which we had received 2.5 million of insurance proceeds following quarter-end.
+As of June 30, 2020, we had total cash of \$4.8 million and working capital of \$6.1 million, which includes \$4.9 million of insurance proceeds receivable.
 As of the date of this report, we believe that we will require additional capital in order to fund our current level of ongoing costs and our proposed business plan over the next 12 months as we move forward with our capital light licensing strategy.
 We intend to acquire the necessary capital though the recovery of insurance proceeds on our fire related claims and the possible sale of certain equipment and assets at TRIC.
 However, there can be no assurance that we will be able to collect insurance proceeds or acquire proceeds from the sale of TRIC in amounts sufficient to fund the capital requirements or, if we are successful, that we will not require additional capital.
 If needed, we may seek funding through the sale of equity or debt financing.
 Funding that includes the sale of our equity may be dilutive.
 If such funding is not available on satisfactory terms, we may be unable to further pursue our business plan and we may be unable to continue operations, in which case you may lose your entire investment.